voxpupuli/hiera-eyaml/README.md

 More info can be found [in this corresponding post](http://themettlemonkey.wordpress.com/2013/07/15/hiera-eyaml-per-value-encrypted-backend-for-hiera-and-puppet/).

 The Hiera eYaml backend uses yaml formatted files with the .eyaml extension.
-Simply wrap your encrypted string with ENC[] and place it in an eyaml file.
+Simply prefix your encrypted string with the encryption method (PKCS7,) wrap it with ENC[] and place it in an eyaml file.
 You can mix your plain values in as well or separate them into different files.

+Example:

 <pre>
 ---
 plain-property: You can see me

 encrypted-property: >
-    ENC[Y22exl+OvjDe+drmik2XEeD3VQtl1uZJXFFF2NnrMXDWx0csyqLB/2NOWefv
+    ENC[PKCS7,Y22exl+OvjDe+drmik2XEeD3VQtl1uZJXFFF2NnrMXDWx0csyqLB/2NOWefv
     NBTZfOlPvMlAesyr4bUY4I5XeVbVk38XKxeriH69EFAD4CahIZlC8lkE/uDh
     jJGQfh052eonkungHIcuGKY/5sEbbZl/qufjAtp/ufor15VBJtsXt17tXP4y
     l5ZP119Fwq8xiREGOL0lVvFYJz2hZc1ppPCNG5lwuLnTekXN/OazNYpf4CMd